 The cost of dining at Eiffel Tower restaurants depends on which restaurant you visit (58 Tour Eiffel or Jules Verne), when you visit them (breakfast, lunch, or dinner), and what you order.

 On average, a meal at 58 Tour Eiffel will cost you 75 Euros per person.

 At Le Jules Verne restaurant, an a la carte lunch costs 135 Euros, and the 5-course tasting menu is priced at 190 Euros while a 7-course tasting menu is available for 230 Euros.

-For dinner, Jules Verne serves only a 5-course and a 7-course tasting menu, which are priced at 190 Euros and 230 Euros respectively.
+For dinner, Jules Verne serves only a 5-course and a 7-course tasting menu, priced at 190 Euros and 230 Euros.